charafzellou/tzkt-delegations-api/docs/ASSIGNEMENT.md

 # Exercise: Tezos Delegation Service

-In this exercise, you will build a service that gathers new [delegations](https://opentezos.com/baking/delegating/) made on the Tezos protocol and exposes them through a public API.
+Build a service that :
+- gathers new [delegations](https://opentezos.com/baking/delegating/) made on the Tezos protocol,
+- exposes them through a public API.

 ## Requirements: